Montreal Food Tour: Restaurants, Markets and Typical Food

 What role does multicultural cuisine play in Montreal?

-Montreal is a true melting pot of cultures – and this is reflected in the food!
-In addition to the French-influenced cuisine, you'll find fantastic Jewish delis, outstanding Vietnamese pho restaurants, and authentic Caribbean specialties like those served on Rue Jean-Talon.
-Syrian and Lebanese cuisine, which have become increasingly popular in recent years, are also particularly exciting.
-Visitors to Montreal can look forward to a culinary journey around the world – without leaving the city!
+Montreal is a true melting pot of cultures – and that's reflected in its food!
+Alongside French-influenced cuisine, you'll find fantastic Jewish delis, outstanding Vietnamese pho restaurants, and authentic Caribbean specialties, like those served on Rue Jean-Talon.
+Syrian and Lebanese cuisine, which has become increasingly popular in recent years, is also particularly exciting.
+Anyone visiting Montreal can look forward to a culinary world tour – without ever leaving the city!

 Travel Arrangements: